CloudBop/authoring-gatsby-themes/readme.md

 not-plugin-gatsby-theme-events is a non-plugin version.
 IE standalone gatsby site.
 This gatsby-node.js is most commented&explained

+Only difference is that the plugin version is exported as a function rather than an object.
+This enables args to be passed via the gatsby-plugin.js

 > Useful commands
 - yarn workspaces info